JordyHers-org/flutter_resume_template/README.md

-// To add your own template style [background color etc...]
+// To add your own template style [background color etc...],
+// You should define and pass your own ThemeData.
 templateTheme: TemplateTheme(
 TemplateType.modernResume, // set the template mode that you would like to customise ThemeData(